CleverTap/clevertap-geofence-ios/README.md

     case off
   }
   ```

   Ensure that `CleverTapGeofenceLogLevel` is set before invoking `start` function of CleverTap Geofence SDK.
-An example usage is as follows -
+An example usage is as follows:

   ```
   // Swift
   CleverTapGeofence.logLevel = .debug